 Marketing refers to all the ways you let people know about your classes and services, including:

-While there are many marketing techniques you could try, it may be a better investment of time and money to consider your target audience and the channels that would best serve your message to that demographic.
+While there are many marketing techniques you could try, it may be a better investment of time and money initially to consider your target audience and the channels that would best serve your message to that demographic.

 Are you going to put out social media content every day, or take the long tail approach and rely on SEO optimized content for your website or blog?
 Are you going to throw a big open house and invite the neighborhood, or put up flyers in local businesses?